omeryilldirim/Checkout-Page/README.md

 ## Description

-Built a checkout page to practice React states, Axios and MockAPI.
+Built a checkout page to practice React states, props, Axios and MockAPI.

 ### Topics are to be covered;